qxsch/AD2AventriSync/README.md

 # AD2AventriSync

-Export your AD Users to Aventri Subscriber Lists.
+Export or Synchronize your AD Users to Aventri Subscriber Lists.

 Written on a single day to have a GUI for our event guys.
 So there is room for improvement.
 Feel free to contribute.